status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 The core contributors and Nim community have been very supportive and enthusiastic for the project.

-## Requirement: Development on Embedded Systems
+## Development on Embedded Systems

 We believe that the largest successful deployment of Ethereum will reside on embedded systems: IoT devices and mobile personal devices, such as smartphones.
 Although Nimbus will support archival nodes, its first implementation will be as a light client, with focus on Proof of Stake and sharding.